panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 }
 ```

-`FetchUsers` component starts a fetch request on mounting. `setUsers(fetchedUsers)` updates the state with the fetched users, however the changes aren't reflected right away in `users` state variable.
+`FetchUsers` component starts a fetch request on mounting. `setUsers(fetchedUsers)` updates the state with the fetched users, however, the changes aren't reflected right away in `users` state variable.

 ## 3. State update in a class component